Police Complaint Records

 You can use these pages to learn about complaints against individual police officers with departments in Minneapolis, St. Paul and the surrounding suburbs.
 This information was obtained through Minnesota Data Practices Act requests.

-For Minneapolis police, at this time there are two sources of complaints: the Civilian Review Authority (CRA) and the Internal Affairs Division (IAD) of the police department.
+For Minneapolis police, at this time there are three sources of complaints: the Civilian Review Authority (CRA), the Internal Affairs Division (IAD) of the police department, and the Office of Police Conduct Review (OPCR).
 The CRA was shut down by the city in November of 2012.
 For other police departments, data comes primarily from Internal Affairs.

 Many of the complaints listed have a finding of “no probable cause,” “dismissed,” “exonerated,” etc. You should be aware that these agencies have a high rate of not finding for the person making the complaint.
 For example, the annual report of the CRA for 2000 shows that of 1,373 complaints received in about 10 years, only 116 were found to have “probable cause” for investigation.
 Of those, only 41 claims of police misconduct were sustained in 10 years.
 In more recent years, the CRA has done a better job of sustaining complaints but the majority are still not sustained.
 Moveover, Minneapolis Internal Affairs Division sustained only TWO complaints from community members in that same ten year period, despite receiving many hundreds of complaints.
 Perhaps you should consider the number of complaints rather than just the outcome.